Tom Thayer: Broadcasting

 During his career with the Bears, Thayer became friends with radio-personalities Steve Dahl and Garry Meier, and would often call in to The Steve and Garry Show to comment on the Bears and other things.
 He now appears regularly on Dahl's podcast.

 After retiring from the NFL, Thayer hosted a radio show with former teammate Keith Van Horne called the "Tom and Keith Show" on "The Loop" from September 1994 to February 1995.
 He was part of a sports-talk program at WCBR-FM before signing a three-year contract with WMAQ-AM, replacing former teammate Dan Hampton, to work as color commentator alongside Wayne Larrivee and Hub Arkush for Bears' radio broadcasts.

 In March 2005, the Bears decided to switch from a three-man to a two-man team for their radio broadcasts with Jeff Joniak as the play-by-play commentator and Thayer as the sole color commentator, and the two have continued to serve as the team's main radio voices ever since.

 In addition to Bears' broadcasts, Thayer also appears with Joniak on Bears Gameday Live, hosting a segment called "Thayer's Game Plans", on Sunday mornings and Bears Gamenight Live on Sunday nights.
+On this show he is known as the Surf Master, due to his love of the Lake Michigan surfing.
 Both shows air on FOX Chicago and are hosted by Lou Canellis.
 Thayer also hosts the videocasts Game Preview, with co-host Larry Mayer, Bears Roundtable, with co-hosts Joniak and Mayer, and Thayer's Playbook for Chicagobears.com.